Moist and creamy raspberry cream cheese muffins are perfect for any time you want an elegant and easy morning treat or scrumptious dessert.

 - Baking powder - my go-to brand is Bakewell Cream, whenever I pull the canister I get a nostalgic feel.

 - Baking soda- if you have a big box of baking soda around and you haven't used in a while test it first.
-Whenever I open a new box of baking powder I fill a small mason jar, date it, and tightly cover for use in my baked goods.
+Whenever I open a new box of baking powder, I fill a small mason jar, date it, and tightly cover it for use in my baked goods.

 - Butter - I tend to use salted butter, if you use unsalted butter then add more salt to the recipe.

 - Sugar - granulated white sugar

 - Greek yogurt - Fage 0% is what I used for this recipe; you can also substitute sour cream at 1:1 ratio.

 - Vanilla extract - use pure vanilla extract; my go-to brand is the classic McCormicks brand.